Rel-incode/CristianaSantos/index.md

 ### Recent News

+- **Jul 2020** Our talk "I see a cookie banner -- is it even legal?" is a runner-up for the Best HotPETs talk!
+See it on [Youtube](https://www.youtube.com/watch?v=zuzRvpq7rb0)!
 -	**Apr 2020** Our paper on [compliance of cookie purposes](https://hal.inria.fr/hal-02567022/document) was accepted to [IWPE 2020](https://iwpe.info/) !
 - **Mar 2020** Our paper on [purposes in IAB Europe TCF](https://hal.inria.fr/hal-02566891/document) got accepted at [APF 2020](https://privacyforum.eu/)!
 -	**Feb 2020** We have written [our opinion on the draft recommendation of the CNIL on "cookies and other trackers"](https://hal.inria.fr/hal-02490531/document)